-The Executive Committee will ensure sufficient staff and resources to the QI Program to achieve its objectives.
+The Executive Committee will ensure sufficient administrative and clinical staff support with sufficient knowledge and experience, and resources for the QI Program to achieve its objectives.
 These resources will include staff, data sources, analytical resources such as statistical expertise and programs.
-HPN ensures its contracted Medical Group/Independent Practice Association is deemed competent to meet regulatory and accreditation regulations during our initial oversight survey and our annual oversight audits thereafter.
+HPN ensures its contracted Medical Groups are deemed competent to meet regulatory and accreditation regulations during the initial oversight survey and annual oversight audits thereafter.

-CHIEF MEDICAL OFFICER / QI MEDICAL DIRECTOR
+CHIEF MEDICAL OFFICER